 If the court does not find that each of these requirements has been met, the court cannot take jurisdiction over the matter and the divorce cannot be granted.

 Divorce proceedings are understandably emotional and painful for both parties and their children.
-If you find yourself facing divorce, it’s important that you understand your legal rights and the divorce process.
+If you find yourself facing a divorce, you must understand your legal rights and the divorce process.
 As divorce and family law attorneys, we have more than a decade of experience handling divorce matters in Arizona.
 We will protect your rights and give you the peace of mind you need.
 Call us today and schedule your complimentary consultation.

 The shortest amount of time a divorce in Arizona can take is 60 days, but some divorces can take years to settle.
-There are different factors that can affect how long your divorce will take.
+Different factors can affect how long your divorce will take.
 If you and your spouse have children together, own substantial assets together or have a contested divorce, the process can take longer.
 Working with an experienced family law attorney will ensure the divorce process is as quick and efficient as possible.